ashish-gehani/acm-rep-2025/content/cfposters/submissions.md

 active: true
 ---

-To submit a 2-page extended abstract for a poster, please use [EasyChair submission site and choose the Posters track](https://easychair.org/conferences/?conf=acmrep24) (https://easychair.org/conferences/?conf=acmrep24).
-Each submission needs to consist of a 2-page extended abstract, including all content, following the ACM standard conference template.
-These 2-page abstracts will be reviewed for applicability and downselected for quality based on available poster space.
+To submit a poster, authors must upload a 2-page extended abstract via the [EasyChair submission site, selecting the Poster option](https://easychair.org/my/conference?conf=acmrep2025).
+Submissions must follow the ACM standard conference template and clearly include all content within the required two pages.
+Abstracts will be evaluated for applicability and quality, and selections will be based on the availability of poster space.

-Posters selected for presentation at the conference must fit within an A0 portrait size.
+Accepted posters should conform to an A0 portrait format for presentation at the conference.

 {{% callout info %}}
-Authors of accepted poster submissions are expected to give a short talk about their poster in a lightening talk session.
-Of these authors only those who attend in person will get poster space.
-Of those who are not able to attend in person will not be given poster space but will still be able to present a remote/prerecorded lightening talk.
+Authors of accepted posters are expected to present a brief overview of their work during a lightning talk session.
+Only authors attending the conference in person will receive space to display their posters.
+Authors unable to attend in person will not be allocated poster space; however, they will still have the opportunity to deliver their lightning talk remotely or via prerecorded presentation.
 {{% /callout %}}

-{{< cta cta_text="Submit -->" cta_link="https://easychair.org/conferences/?conf=acmrep24" cta_new_tab="false" >}}
+{{< cta cta_text="Submit" cta_link="https://easychair.org/my/conference?conf=acmrep2025" cta_new_tab="false" >}}

-For questions, please contact Jay Lofstead ([gflofst@sandia.gov](mailto:gflofst@sandia.gov)).
+For more information or inquiries, please contact Ana Trišović (ana_tris [at] mit.edu).

-We look forward to your submissions!

-Jay and Tanu
-ACM Rep 2024 co-General Chairs